Holding the line and moving forward: roots for green recovery

 19 November 2020 – Online Conference

-The priority of businesses worldwide is coming through the economic fallout from the Covid-19 pandemic.
+The priorities of businesses worldwide are shifting due to the economic uncertainties casued by the Covid-19 pandemic.
 Many are in survival mode.
 At the same time, there is growing appreciation across industry, amongst politicians and societies more broadly that we should not aim simply to go back to business as usual.
 In line with such strategies as the EU Green Deal and as stated among others by the new European Green Recovery Alliance of NGOs, businesses and politicians, the goal should be a lower environmental impact new normal.
 The focus is increasingly on establishing a sustainable circular bioeconomy.

-The core theme of the online 2020 Sustainable Tropical Timber Coalition (STTC) Conference in November will be how the sustainable tropical timber sector can benefit from and contribute to such a post-pandemic reboot of the global economy on cleaner, greener lines.
+The core theme of the online 2020 Sustainable Tropical Timber Coalition (STTC) Conference in November will be how the sustainable tropical timber sector can take the opportunity of and contribute to such a post-pandemic reboot of the global economy on cleaner, greener lines.

 - The circular bioeconomic model will be a central STTC Conference topic; how it operates, its benefits and how the timber sector and the tropical timber sector in particular can form a key component of a bioeconomic future.
 Perspectives will come from circular economy specialists, producer countries, urban authorities and bioeconomic business innovators.

 - STTC Conference speakers will examine the wider effects of the pandemic, notably, by underlining our interdependence and vulnerability, the renewed focus it has put on that other global crisis facing us – the climate emergency.
 The EU Green Deal will also be discussed, with its pledges to support deforestation-free value chains, restore biodiversity, eliminate net EU greenhouse gas emissions by 2050 and boost efficient use of resources by moving to a clean, circular economy.

 - the role of sustainable tropical timber in a circular economy